Types of Degrees Physical Sciences Majors Are Getting

-In 2018-2019, 1,519 schools offered a physical sciences program of some type.
+In the 2018-2019 academic year, 1,519 schools offered some type of physical sciences program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (1-2 years)||19||2|

 |Doctor’s Degree (Research)||795||2|